pranigopu/pranigopu.github.io/docs/philosophy/epistemology/knowledge-and-certainty.md

 ## All knowledge is relational
 **LEXICAL NOTE**:

 By "relational" here, I mean hierarchical and contextual.
 By hierarchical, I mean the relationships between the lower, i.e. more concrete forms to higher, i.e. more abstract forms of knowledge.
-By contextual, I mean the relationships between known facts.
+By contextual, I mean the relationships between known facts in general.

 ---